Header

 • Phonetics & Speech Sciences

-You can find speech & voice tools I developed on the LiRI Resource Hub Gitbook
+Look at ourPhonetics & Speech Sciences courses and check out my speech & voice tools on the LiRI Resource Hub Gitbook

 Key Projects